 All of these thoughts are twice as true for military divorces as they are for civilian divorces.
 The reason being that Military families have additional issues to be mindful of during their divorce than do civilian families.
-Not only have military families chosen to make sacrifices with their lives that create additional circumstances to be mindful of in a divorce, they also have specific rules in place regarding issues like retirement benefits, child custody and conservative ship issues that many civilian families do not have to be as aware of.
+Not only have military families chosen to make sacrifices with their lives that create different circumstances to be mindful of in a divorce, but they also have specific rules in place regarding issues like retirement benefits, child custody, and conservative ship issues that many civilian families do not have to be as aware of.

 Determine what your goals are for this divorce